August 24, 2014

 James Alan Fox, the Lipman Professor of Criminology, Law and Public Policy at Northeastern University,

-Violence and Security on Campus and a member of USA TODAY's Board of Contributors.
+is co-author of Violence and Security on Campus and a member of USA TODAY's Board of Contributors.